Should you share photos of your kids online?

 My job inevitably means that Flea is involved in creating sponsored content from time to time.

-But what I try to do is create images that feel truthful to our family and lifestyle, rather than something that simply features a product.
+But what I try to do is create and share photos that feel truthful to our family and lifestyle, rather than something that simply features a product.
 So the photo should be of Flea experiencing a place, or activity – not simply standing in front of a logo or holding a product up to camera.

 Images that look fine in mainstream marketing can easily look tacky and exploitative on a personal Instagram page or blog.
 So I always try to use sponsored images to tell a story, rather than simply showing a product.
 And I’m always mindful of what Future Flea and the meanest girls she encounters might think of an image.